gorango/flowcraft/docs/api/analysis.md

 ## `checkForCycles(blueprint)`

-Analyzes a blueprint specifically to detect cyclic dependencies.
+Analyzes a blueprint specifically to detect cyclic dependencies using an iterative depth-first search algorithm.
+This approach avoids stack overflow issues for deep graphs compared to recursive implementations.
 This function is used internally by [`analyzeBlueprint`](/api/analysis#analyzeblueprint-blueprint).

 -   **`blueprint`** [`WorkflowBlueprint`](/api/flow#workflowblueprint-interface): The blueprint to check.
 -   **Returns**: `string[][]` - An array of cycles found.
 Each cycle is an array of node IDs representing the path.